ohheydom/imdb_list_parser/README.md

 ## Usage

-To create an array with the movie titles, simply type
+To create an array with the movie titles of the Top 250 movies, simply type:

 ```ruby
 ImdbListParser::Top250.movies